sidju/sid/reverse-polish-syntax.md

 Same input/output type logic as substack, but internal execution is guaranteed to be sequential.
 (Intended use is to order calls to functions with side-effects.)

+## Examples:

+### Declare a function to scope:
+Assuming `def` has argument-decl `{name: str, value: Any}` and `fn` takes argument-decl

+    {
+      description: str,
+      # The field names are mainly documentation, the order and types are what's
+      # used to take values from the stack.
+      argument-decl: AnyStruct,
+      body: Script | Substack,
+      return-decl: Any,
+    }

+the creation of a function to print the same message twice looks like this:

+    "print_twice"
+      "Prints given message to stdout twice"
+      { message: str } !<
+        # needed since each print will consume one value from the stack
+        duplicate
+          # Indented relative the data/source of the data it consumes
+          print
+          print
+      >
+      fn
+    def

+(Formatting praxis is highly debatable.)

+### Declare a value to scope:
+Assuming `def` has argument-decl `{name: str, value: Any}`:

+    "approx_pi" 3 def